About me - Julie Wrigley

 Feldenkrais London

-I trained for four years as a Feldenkrais Practitioner (to 2020).
+I trained for four years as a Feldenkrais Practitioner (2016-2020).
 I have taught group classes since 2018 and bodywork 1:1s since 2020.
 This is a somatic (mind-body) movement method for sensory inside-out learning, body awareness and nervous system self-regulation.
 The proprioception it delivers can be a superpower for understanding our own bodies and learning any new physical skills or sports.

 Personal self-discovery